 BY MARK SULLIVAN

 We always love it when other book clubs recommend us one of their top reads, and this book came highly recommended by another Den club.
-It tells the true story of a young man’s remarkable and unique experiences as a spy for the Allies during German’s occupation of Italy so is a timely choice as it coincides with the 75th anniversary of VE Day this month.
+It tells the true story of a young man’s remarkable and unique experiences as a spy for the Allies during German’s occupation of Italy so is a timely choice for summer time when the country commemorates VE Day (in May).